probot/probot.github.io/docs/development.md

 You'll need to create a test repository and install your app by clicking the "Install" button on the settings page of your app.

-Whenever you come back to work on the app after you've already had it running once, you should only need to run `$ npm start`.

-Optionally, you can also run your plugin through [nodemon](https://github.com/remy/nodemon#nodemon) which will listen on any files changes in your local development environment and automatically restart the server.
-After installing nodemon, you can run `nodemon --exec "npm start"` and from there the server will automatically restart upon file changes.

 ## Running the plugin

 Once you've set the `APP_ID` of your GitHub app in `.env` and downloaded the  private key, you're ready to run your bot.

 ```
 $ npm start